Nazeeefa/awesome-sequencing-tech-papers/README.md

 **Title:** 🧬 [Benchmarking challenging small variants with linked and long reads](https://www.biorxiv.org/content/10.1101/2020.07.24.212712v1)

-**Description:** Use of long and linked reads to expand Genome In A Bottle's benchmark in order to indentify difficult regions such as segmental duplications.
+**Description:** Use of long and linked reads to expand Genome In A Bottle's benchmark in order to indentify regions such as segmental duplications.

 **Platforms:** 10x Genomics, Complete Genomics, PacBio Sequel II, ONT.